 (4) Two-gether for One Awesomeness

-By putting two simple plain-colored rugs into one funky and amazing area rug, Mandi surely put her imagination and effort into this one.
-It is just trendy and funky with a pure style of its own that will certainly be the envy of guests.
-Imagine when they find out it’s all handmade by you.
+Combining two simple plain-colored rugs into one funky area rug, Mandi sure put her imagination and effort into this one.
+It is trendy and funky with a pure style of its own that will certainly be the envy of your guests, especially when they find out it’s all handmade by you.